Shallot aphid (Myzus ascalonicus)

 - insecticidal soap (M-Pede and other brands)-Consult label for rate.
 PHI 0 days.
 Some formulations OMRI-listed for organic use.

 - thiamethoxam (Actara) at 0.023 to 0.047 lb ai/a.
 PHI 3 days.
+Foliar application.
 Actara and Platinum have the same active ingredient; for resistance management, do not follow one with the other.
 Do not apply during bloom or when bees are foraging in the area.
-Note "Bee Advisory Box" and restrictions on the label.

 - thiamethoxam (Platinum) at 0.078 to 0.188 lb ai/a.
 PHI 50 days.
+Soil application.
 Apply to soil and incorporate with irrigation.
 Platinum and Actara have the same active ingredient; for resistance management, do not follow one with the other.
 Do not apply when bees are foraging.
 Wait at least 5 days before placing beehives in the treated field.
-Note "Bee Advisory Box" and restrictions on the label.